cyberpasta/loki-scan-manager/README.md

 LOKI IOC Scan Manager
 =========================================================
-Making LOKI IOC scans Manageable across Enterprise Windows Systems
+Making LOKI IOC Scans Manageable Across Enterprise Windows Systems

 ## History Behind:
 Loki scanner is a well known and respected IOC scanner.
 Unfortunately it is a standalone tool that misses several options once we want to adopt it at the enterprise grade.